-- Header Color – This is a custom color for the bill’s header.
-If you click in this field you will get a color picker.
-You can also enter a hex color code directly.
+This is a custom color for the bill’s header.
+Clicking on this field displays a color picker; but you can also enter a hex color code directly if preferred.

-- PDF Format – Here you can choose whether bills should generate as one large PDF file, or as individual PDF files per loan.
-Usually it’s easier to print one large file than to open and print individual ones.
+Here, you can choose whether bills should generate as one large PDF file or as individual PDF files per loan.
+Typically, it’s easier to print one large file than to open and print individual ones.

-- Co-Borrower Statement – Here you can choose to generate a separate statement for the co-borrower or not.
+Here, you can choose whether to generate a separate statement for the co-borrower.

-- Show Billing Transactions From – This option is only available if you chose 2.0 Billing Statement from the Template drop-down.
-The 2.0 Billing statement will show loan transactions either for the current payment period or over a specified date range.
-This drop-down lets you choose which option you want.
+This option is only available if you chose 2.0 Billing Statement from the Template drop-down.
+The 2.0 Billing statement will display loan transactions either for the current payment period or over a specified date range, and this drop-down lets you choose which to use.

 Other Billing Strategies

-This method of billing works well if you print and mail bills to your customers and you’re OK with the billing templates that LoanPro provides.
-If you want your billing statements to be customized completely, you can create a custom form as a billing statement instead.
-You can create custom forms for a group of accounts using the Create Custom Forms option in the data options drop-down.
-The icon next to each loan listing in the Loan Manager will even let you add loans to the custom forms tool individually.
+Using the billing tool is useful if you print and mail bills to your customers with the billing templates that LoanPro provides.
+However, if you want your billing statements to be entirely custom, you can create a custom form as a billing statement instead.

-Probably the easiest way to send out billing statements is to create them as an automated email.
-Automated emails can be set up so that they will be sent to your customers a specified number of days before a payment comes due.
-This will save you the time and cost of printing and mailing bills and once you set up the billing email, you won’t have to worry about billing for as long as you use the LoanPro system.
+The easiest way to send out billing statements is to create automated email triggers.
+Automated emails can even be set up to send your customers statements a specific number of days before a payment comes due.
+This will save you the time and cost of printing and mailing bills.
+Once you set up the billing email, you won’t have to worry about billing for as long as you use the LoanPro system.

-It is also possible, although less popular to create an SMS template and use our SMS tool to send out billing information.
-Borrowers are very likely to receive bills by text, but your formatting options are limited with SMS, which makes the bills less useable.
+Additionally, you can create an SMS template and use LoanPro's SMS tool to send out billing information.
+Borrowers will receive bills by text, but your formatting options will be limited with SMS.